betaglot/plantabeta/docs/dev/Pedagogy.md

 ## Video Analysis

-To understand what's going on in the planter video
+To understand what's going on in the plantor video

 ### VideoLabelling